okputadora/MERN-template/README.md

 ![mern stack](mern.png)

 ## Introduction
-* This template is intended to provide the necessary architecture for quickly developing applications using the MERN stack.
+* This template is intended to provide the necessary architecture for quickly developing applications using the MERN (MongoDb, Express, React, Node) stack.
+This readme will explain how to clone the repository and set it up for local development, adapt it to your specific needs, and set it up for a production environment.

-* To use this template simply clone this repository and run npm install.
+* I have also included a link to a video guide that is intended for beginners who have dabbled in express and react, but haven't yet built a full stack app with those technologies.
+You can find the entire playlist here LINK, or you can select specific videos that are included in each subsection below.

-## Detailed overview
+## Local Development
 ### 1. MongoDb
 #### A. Connect to your MongoDB
 * In app.js in the root directory you'll find the connection point for a mongo server.
 All you need to do it tell it which Db to connect to.